Crab Stuffed Avocado Salad Recipe

 For the avocado, I recommend slicing what you need for the recipe that day.
 If you’re making four servings, slice both avocados.
 If you’re only making this for yourself, slice one avocado and save the other half for tomorrow.

 When you are storing the other half of the avocado for later, you can prevent browning by sprinkling on a little lemon juice or lime juice, and then wrapping tightly in plastic wrap.
 This helps prevent oxidation from occurring that causes the browning.

 Other keto stuffed avocado recipes

-Stuffed avocados are a great way of creating a high fat nutritious meals.
+Stuffed avocados are a great way of creating high-fat nutritious meals.
 Here are a few more keto-friendly ideas for you!

 - Avocado breakfast boats – These avocados are stuffed with eggs, bacon, cheese, and tomato!
-Such a great savory way to start the day.
+Such a great savoury way to start the day.

 - Cajun shrimp stuffed avocado – If you’re in the mood for more seafood, try these yummy Cajun shrimp stuffed avocados!
 It’s super simple to make with just a few ingredients you’ve probably already got around the kitchen.